a-casper/Redux-MVP/readme.md

 * [Express] - fast node.js network app framework
 * [PostgreSQL] - Open source object-relational database system
 ##### Testing And Deployment
-* [Microft Azure] - Amazon Web Services offers reliable, scalable, and inexpensive cloud computing services.
-* [Google Cloud] - Meet your business challenges head on with cloud computing services from Google.
+* [Micrsoft Azure] - Expand beyond the limits of your current computing platform with the freedom to build, manage, and deploy your applications anywhere with Azure.
 ##### Developer Tools
 * [WebPack] - Webpack is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser.
 * [Babel] - The compiler for next generation JavaScript